 We also study how literacy influences general cognitive abilities.
 Learning to read and write can have an impact on non-linguistic processes such as orienting and searching.
-The publication from this lab have provided evidence towards this using eye tracking and other behavioral tasks.
-We further aim to understand the changes in neural activity associated with acquisition of literacy.
+The publication from this lab has provided evidence towards this using eye tracking and other behavioural tasks.
+We further aim to understand the changes in neural activity associated with the acquisition of literacy.

 We will be undertaking longitudinal studies involving training illiterate participants and testing them on various cognitive tasks.

 Olivers, C. N. L., Huettig, F., Singh, J. P., & Mishra, R. K. (2014).
 The influence of literacy on visual search.
 Visual Cognition, 22(1), 74-101.